pkgw/pwkit/docs/source/io/index.rst

 Data input and output
 ==============================================================================

-This documentation is currently just a stub.
+This documentation has a lot of stubs.

 .. toctree::
    :maxdepth: 2